Lying Press

-The lying press is one of the larger tools in the traditional hand-binder's studio.
-It's used with the plough to trim the edges of books and cut heavy card; it also functions as a general purpose clamp and bench for many other bookbinding operations.
+The laying press is one of the larger tools in the traditional hand-binder's studio.
+It's used with the plough to trim the edges of books and cut heavy card.
+It also functions as a general-purpose clamp and bench for many other bookbinding operations.
 For these the press can be inverted on the stand to provide a flat surface.

 It is made up of three elements: the press itself, the plough plane, and the stand or "tub".

-The press & stand shown here has the following dimensions: stand height, 32"; press jaws, 4" square, with 18" between the screws; height to top of jaws, 36"; overall width 30", overall depth 21".
+The presses & stands shown here have the following dimensions: stand height 32"; press jaws 4" square, with 18" between the screws; height to top of jaws 36"; overall width 30"; overall depth 21".
 The long side boards of the tub are secured by a through bolt (the black wenge caps can be seen in the detail), allowing the press to be taken apart for shipping or transport.

-Since each press is made to order, some of these dimensions may be varied: it can be higher or lower, and the distance between screws increased if needed.
-Likewise other woods can be used, although the sapele used here has the advantages of availability, stability and strength.
-White oak and cherry also make a very handsome press.
+Since each press is made to order, some of these dimensions may be varied: higher or lower, and the distance between screws increased if needed.
+Currently I use European Beech or Sapele for these presses, although White Oak and Cherry also make a very handsome press.
 For current prices check here.